wp-plugins/sucuri-cloudproxy-waf/readme.txt

 You can read more about some of the features here: <a href="http://cloudproxy.sucuri.net">http://cloudproxy.sucuri.net</a>

+Update-to-date pricing and features can always be found on the <a href="http://cloudproxy.sucuri.net">Plans & Pricing</a> page.

 Once enabled, it will protect your site against malware infections and reinfections and all sorts of attacks.